LovelaceAcademy/Learn/_posts/2021-06-08-why-cardano.markdown

    - 31,000+ participants
    - 930 project proposals and 150+ projects funded to date

+## Summary

 The unique strengths of Cardano can be summarised in four points:
  - Built on top of the strongest foundations with the future in mind
- - Cardano's vision for economic identity, inclusion and long-term sustainability
  - Incredible team behind the most actively developed blockchain
  - Passionate, intelligent and thoughtful community
+ - Cardano's vision for economic identity, inclusion and long-term sustainability